 - Neck X-Rays: Have a cervical series of x-rays taken through your doctor or directly from your Chiropractor.
 Many Chiropractors have their own on-site digital facility, as I did.
-The standard series is Cervical AP (front to back) and Cervical Lateral (side view) and often APOM (an open mouth view to visualise the first two vertebrae C1 and C2).
-If in doubt as to why you need an neck x-ray to proceed, please refer back to the section Cause above and review the third cause, trauma.
+The standard series is Cervical AP (front to back) and Cervical Lateral (side view) and often APOM (an open mouth view to visualize the first two vertebrae C1 and C2).
+If in doubt as to why you need a neck x-ray to proceed, please refer back to the section Cause above and review the third cause, trauma.

 - Range of Motion: Review the section above on signs and symptoms of cervicogenic headache.
-Reduced range of motion is almost always present in the neck of someone with cervicogenic headache.
+Reduced range of motion is almost always present in the neck of someone with cervicogenic headaches.
 Whether or not the lost movement is the cause or the effect isn’t clear, but I stand by the need for increasing your cervical range of motion.

 - Trigger Points: Myo-fascial trigger points, also known as muscle knots, are painful spots in the fascia (connective tissue) surrounding the muscle.
 Trigger points in the neck and shoulders are commonly associated with referred pain in the head.
-Refer back to signs and symptoms above.
+Refer back to the signs and symptoms above.
 Recall that manual pressure applied to the affected neck area producing headache strongly suggests cervical involvement.
 So although self-applied trigger point therapy might initially bring on a headache (please use with caution); the idea is that regular administration, will lead to a reduced frequency and/or severity of cervicogenic headache.